AbuTalha3/hello-rails-back-end/README.md

 makefile
 Copy code
 Authorization: Basic QWJ1OnRlc3QxMjM=
-The above example is base64 encoding of Abu:Test123.
+The above example is base64 encoding of Abu: Test123.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository, make your changes, and submit a pull request.